 On Wednesday, it was announced that Harry and Meghan have chosen the Ascot Landau carriage for their ride from the church to Windsor Castle.
 This specific carriage is generally used for important events like coronations and state visits, and it actually won't be the first time that Prince Harry's had the opportunity to use it: the groom-to-be rode in the Ascot Landau carriage after William and Kate's wedding back in 2011.

-Prince Harry and Ms. Meghan Markle have selected the Ascot Landau carriage for their procession through Windsor Town after their wedding on May 19th. pic.twitter.com/uR9bKgqmiX— Kensington Palace (@KensingtonRoyal) May 2, 2018
+Prince Harry and Ms. Meghan Markle have selected the Ascot Landau carriage for their procession through Windsor Town after their wedding on May 19th. pic.twitter.com/uR9bKgqmiX— The Duke and Duchess of Cambridge (@KensingtonRoyal) May 2, 2018

 The carriage is one of five Ascot Landaus in the Royal Mews.
-The carriages are used in official and ceremonial state events, such as Coronations, Royal Weddings and State Visits. pic.twitter.com/GxckiNyCLu— Kensington Palace (@KensingtonRoyal) May 2, 2018
+The carriages are used in official and ceremonial state events, such as Coronations, Royal Weddings and State Visits. pic.twitter.com/GxckiNyCLu— The Duke and Duchess of Cambridge (@KensingtonRoyal) May 2, 2018

-There will be one horse-drawn carriage in the Carriage Procession from St George's Chapel, which will take the newly married couple through Windsor Town returning to Windsor Castle along the Long Walk.— Kensington Palace (@KensingtonRoyal) May 2, 2018
+There will be one horse-drawn carriage in the Carriage Procession from St George's Chapel, which will take the newly married couple through Windsor Town returning to Windsor Castle along the Long Walk.— The Duke and Duchess of Cambridge (@KensingtonRoyal) May 2, 2018

 Find out more about the carriages and horses: https://t.co/X5VLIhtaDp